Pain Solutions for Pianists

 Not at all.
 Pain and inefficiency can occur at many levels.
 The process is adapted to your experience and goals.

-If you’re tired of guessing why something hurts and you’d like to understand what’s actually happening, start with a free assessment.
+If you’re tired of guessing why something hurts and you’d like to understand what’s actually happening, start with an assessment.

 Comfortable playing is often closer than it feels.